Burr & Forman LLP

 Statement of Practice Summary:

-Civil Litigation; Trial Practice; Federal Practice; Admiralty Law; Maritime Law; Alternative; Renewable Energy; Alternative Dispute Resolution; Antitrust; Trade Regulations; Appellate Practice; Automobile Law; Bankruptcy; Business Planning; Class Actions; Commercial Finance; Banking Law; Commercial Litigation; Condominium Law; Construction Law; Corporate Law; Creditors' Rights; Economic Development; Employee Benefits; Entertainment Law; Environmental Law; Land Use; Financial Services Law; Franchise Law; Sales Representation; Health Care; Insurance; Intellectual Property; Technology Law; Labor And Employment; Litigation; Manufacturing; Mergers And Acquisitions; Pharmaceutical; Drug And Medical Device Litigation; Private Equity; Venture Capital; Product Liability; Real Estate; Securities; Tax Law; Telecommunications Law; Media Law; Torts; Transportation; Trusts And Estates.
+Manufacturing; Health Care; Financial Services Law; Labor And Employment; Civil Litigation; Trial Practice; Federal Practice; Admiralty Law; Maritime Law; Alternative; Renewable Energy; Alternative Dispute Resolution; Antitrust; Trade Regulations; Appellate Practice; Automobile Law; Bankruptcy; Business Planning; Class Actions; Commercial Finance; Banking Law; Commercial Litigation; Condominium Law; Construction Law; Corporate Law; Creditors' Rights; Economic Development; Employee Benefits; Entertainment Law; Environmental Law; Land Use; Franchise Law; Sales Representation; Insurance; Intellectual Property; Technology Law; Litigation; Mergers And Acquisitions; Pharmaceutical; Drug And Medical Device Litigation; Private Equity; Venture Capital; Product Liability; Real Estate; Securities; Tax Law; Telecommunications Law; Media Law; Torts; Transportation; Trusts And Estates; Commercial Real Estate Contracts; Data Protection; Executive Compensation; Noncompete Litigation; Public Finance; Receivership; Sports Law; Personal Injury; Eminent Domain; Unfair Competition; False Advertising; Whistleblower Litigation; First Amendment Law; Corporate Governance; Shareholder Disputes; Family Law; Fiduciary Litigation; Trust Litigation; Government Investigations; Government Affairs; Lender Liability; Restaurant Law; Alcoholic Beverage Law.

 Documents by Lawyers at this office